 Just a rough example but its good to have between $12,000-$15,000 saved up to purchase a 3 family home.

 *Buying a three family there is another caveat thats needed many don’t know about.
 This is called “reserves”.
-This is 3 months of the mortgage payment in your bank account or readily available (401k, or retirement accounts can be accepted if accessible).
+This is 3 months of the mortgage payment (currently has been changed to 6 months during covid pandemic) in your bank account or readily available (401k, or retirement accounts can be accepted if accessible).
 This money doesnt get touched at all by the bank, they just want the security to know that you have funds to pay the mortgage in the event you have a vacancy or multiple once closed.
 After you close, the funds aren’t effected.

 Buying a property with FHA, you’re allowed to receive gift funds from a family member or significant other.
 What that means is a relative can gift your downpayment to you in order for you to purchase.
 You’ll be requires to show evidence of the transfer (check issued, bank statements or both showing money leaving and arriving).